patrickkunka/datepicker/README.md

 `npm install https://github.com/patrickkunka/datepicker.git`

-Import the datepicker factory function into your module
+You may then import the datepicker factory function into your project's modules.

 ```js
 import datepicker from 'datepicker';